 Aside from things to do, Kandy also just makes a good spot to hang out and relax.
 The bustling street scenes and the hustle of the city make for a good vibe.
 With lots of restaurants and cafes, it is one of the best cities in Sri Lanka to feast on all sorts of food.
 Kandy is definitely a perfect spot to recharge, especially as you are about to head into mountain country.

 Day 8: Hatton (Adam’s Peak)

-Adam’s Peak is one of the most beautiful hikes you can do in all of Sri Lanka, if not the best.
+Adam’s Peak, or Sri Pada, is one of the most beautiful hikes you can do in all of Sri Lanka, if not the best.
 If you’re up for a challenge, taking on Adam’s Peak’s 5,500 steps to chase a sunrise is a reward unlike any other.
-The hike warrants a 2 AM start, as if it wasn’t daunting enough already.
+If you want to make it up there for sunrise, Adam’s Peak warrants a 2 AM start, as if it wasn’t daunting enough already.

 Adam’s Peak stands at a towering 2,243 meters tall, or 7,359 feet, making it one of the tallest mountains in all of Sri Lanka.
 At the summit of the mountain is believed to be the footprint of Buddha himself.
 This makes it a popular site for pilgrims to visit.
 People of all ages and backgrounds will be attempting the hike, from young children to elderly women.

 Up for the challenge?
 Here’s my complete guide to hiking Adam’s Peak, as well as a few sneak peeks of what you can expect to see from the top.